-Protecting Oregon's Desert HeritageIn far eastern Oregon lies wild, rugged country carved by the Owyhee River and lined with steep canyons.
-These enigmatic canyonlands will captivate any visitor and challenge the outdoor enthusiast.
+Welcome to the largest untouched stretch of the American WestIn far eastern Oregon lies wild, rugged country carved by the Owyhee River and lined with steep canyons.
+These enigmatic canyonlands captivate any visitor and challenge the outdoor enthusiast.

-The Owyhee Canyonlands are home to the world's largest herd of California bighorn sheep, pronghorn antelope, Rock Mountain elk, mule deer, 7 species of bats, sage-grouse and songbirds, redband trout, longnose snakes, and pygmy rabbits.
+The Owyhee Canyonlands are home to the world's largest herd of California bighorn sheep as well as pronghorn antelope, Rocky Mountain elk, mule deer, seven species of bats, sage-grouse and songbirds, redband trout, longnose snakes, and pygmy rabbits.
 Innumerable archaeological and historical sites are hidden in its canyons.